 1. Tee it up

-With more than 115 nine- and 18-hole golf courses, North Dakota has more courses per capita than any other state.
+With more than 100 nine- and 18-hole golf courses, North Dakota is a golfer's paradise.
 To top it off, our courses are uncluttered, inexpensive and beautiful.
 This summer challenge yourself to your best game and play all the courses you can.
 For a listing of courses, go to www.NDTourism.com/whatdo/activities/golfing.

 2. Hold down the fort

-How many forts are in North Dakota?
-Have you visited them all?
+Forts used to be a place of safety and rest on the prairies.
+Now they are reminders of life here at the beginning of the 19th century.
+How many forts have you visited them all?
 This summer, delve into North Dakota's rich military history by visiting a fort (or several). www.ndtourism.com/whatdo/activities/forts

 3. Back to the earth